I get too many emails.

 And for the gathered church, that is what liturgy is supposed to do.
 Through Word and Sacrament, the gospel proclaimed in elegant and refined language, over weeks, months, and a lifetime.

 The search for novelty in worship is a new thing.
 It’s to keep frenetic minds from getting bored too easily.
-It’s an attempt to be fresh and new and maintain the buy-in.
+It’s an attempt to be fresh and new and maintain the buy-in of worshipers.

 But the power of liturgy is found in its ritual and repetition.
 It seems so foreign to so many of us, and yet it’s such a powerful truth.
 We know that the productive people tend to be disciplined and follow a routine.
 Current educational theory has realized this, too; children thrive in a school community formed by rituals.